the-scouts/por/sphinx_source/chapter-3.rst

 c.
 If the District Commissioner and the District Executive Committee refuse to recommend the registration of a Group, the District Commissioner must send a full report on the matter to the appropriate Country Headquarters, through the County Commissioner.

-d. *This rule is intentionally left blank*
+d. *This rule is intentionally left blank.*

-e. *This rule is intentionally left blank*
+e. *This rule is intentionally left blank.*

 f.
 Groups in which the Scout Troop is a Sea or Air Scout Troop may adopt the title Sea Scout Group or Air Scout Group as appropriate.